-New Formula E partnership will 'write the future'
+Felipe Massa 'super welcome' in Formula E

 6 - Mitch Evans (Panasonic Jaguar Racing) 15pts

+"This is probably the biggest announcement that Formula E has made ever," Agag told CNN Sport during an announcement at the Saatchi Gallery in London Tuesday.

+"We share the same goals.
+ABB is a company that is focusing on new technologies that are going to transform mobility in the world, and that's what we want to do."

-"Our two companies are synonymous with pushing the boundaries of what is possible," said Agag during an announcement at the Saatchi Gallery in London Tuesday.
+"Our two companies are synonymous with pushing the boundaries of what is possible," he added in a statement.

 "Together, as partners, we will showcase breakthrough technology on a global scale."